iRedlon/jparty/documentation/overview.md

 ## File Structure
 - The node project at the root of the jparty directory is the "server project" (jparty-server); written in typescript express
 - The client directory contains the "client project" (jparty-client); written in typescript react
-- The shared directory contains the "shared project" (jparty-shared); written in plain typescript; contains enums/classes/types/etc. that are shared by both the server and client projects.
+- The shared directory contains the "shared project" (jparty-shared); written in node typescript; contains enums/classes/types/etc. that are shared by both the server and client projects.
 Both projects utilize the shared project in the form of a local npm dependency

 ## Environment Variables
 jparty server and client both rely on environment variables, most notably the credentials for connecting to 3rd-party services.